Glossary term

 The Bottom Line

 Debt consolidation is the process of combining multiple debts into one new obligation or repayment structure.
-It matters because it can simplify payments and sometimes improve borrowing terms, but it does not make debt disappear.
-The clearest way to think about debt consolidation is as debt reorganization rather than debt relief by itself.
+It can simplify repayment and sometimes improve borrowing terms, but it does not erase debt.
+The new structure may lower the total burden or may only rearrange it, depending on total cost and repayment terms.